kbcmdba/ActiveQueryListing/README.md

 CREATE DATABASE IF NOT EXISTS aql_db ;
 ```

+## Note about the "second" instance

+During testing, we use row four from the host table as a replication slave of
+row 1.

+While setting up a replication instance is beyond the scope of these
+instructions, row four of the host database assumes that you have a
+replication slave set up on port 3307.
+If you want to ignore that "system,"
+simply change the decommissioned setting to 1 and should_monitor to 0.

 ## SELinux Installation Tips for Fedora/Redhat/CentOS

 In order to allow this program to run under Fedora-based systems, it's